-Wear your sling for comfort.
+Remember to use your sling for the first 6 weeks, including in bed at night.
 Take it off to wash, dress and do your exercises.
-You don't have to wear your sling at night.
 You may find it more comfortable to sleep propped up on pillows.

 Using a cold pack will help with your pain and swelling.
 You can use an ice pack or bag of frozen peas wrapped in a damp towel.
 Put this on your shoulder for 15 minutes every few hours.
 Make sure the ice isn't in direct contact with your skin.